alan-turing-institute/AutisticaCitizenScience/project-management/Technical Docs/development-tools.md

 # Web technologies
 In this project, we envisage the use of HTML and CSS as a bare minimum.
 There is also potentially some scope for client side JavaScript in order to create more dynamic content.

+The purpose of this document is to ascertain the correct frameworks and developments tools for this project to use, as well as assessing alternatives.

 ## Frameworks
 Whilst it is not necessary to use a web framework in order to create a web application, it can be used in order to cut the time required to get going.